Last September, I wrote a long piece outlining why I like AwardWallet.

 You can sit and back and do nothing with AwardWallet if that is how you want to play it.
 Once a week, AW will automatically log in to each of your programmes and update your balance.
 It will then send you a weekly email with all of your balance changes.”

-The reason for this post is that AwardWallet has just launched a new ipad app.
+The reason for this post is that AwardWallet has just launched a new iPad app.
 And it is lightning fast.

-The old ipad app had a huge problem – you could only update your balances one at a time, which was useless if you had 50 programmes stored!
+The old iPad app had a huge problem – you could only update your balances one at a time, which was useless if you had 50 programmes stored.

-The new ipad app now lets you check all your balance in one click, and it takes a fraction of the time of the desktop programme!
+The new iPad app now lets you check all your balance in one click, and it takes a fraction of the time of the desktop programme.

 I just ran a test on the 48 programmes I store.
 It took just 30 seconds to check 47 of the 48 balances, just hanging for a short while on the 48th.
 The destop version is substantially slower, taking a couple of minutes (although it does run in the background if you are doing something else).

-As I wrote in my original post, some people have security concerns over AwardWallet.
+As I wrote in my original article, some people have security concerns over AwardWallet.
 Frankly, I don’t.
 If you can get happy with the security issue, it is a fantastic utility which is well worth trialling.
 The basic product is free and you can ‘pay what you like’ to upgrade to the advanced version which tracks the expiry dates of your points.